averykhoo/recipes/better-brownies.md

 *   3 eggs + 2 yolks (remaining 2 whites used below)
 *   0.5 tsp vanilla essence (up to 1 tsp)
 *   (optional add-ins) up to 1 cup of anything, but plain is great too
-    *   nuts, toasted in the oven
-    *   chocolate chips
+    *   chocolate chips (best choice)
+    *   Tiny reeses, or peanut butter chips
     *   Tiny marshmallows (or dice large ones)
-    *   Tiny reeses, or peanut butter chips
     *   Caramel / toffee chunks
+    *   cocoa powder
+    *   nuts, toasted in the oven
+    *   or you could double the initial amount of melted chocolate droplets to 2 cups

 Top layer (crust):
 *   2 egg whites